ahmedesa/laravel-api-tool-kit-docs/ai-skill.md

 The skill is a baseline.
 If your project has overrides (e.g. "we use `id` instead of `ulid`"), add them to the **Project Defaults** section of your installed `SKILL.md`.
 The AI is instructed to prioritize **Project Patterns > Global Skill Rules**.

-For project-specific accumulated knowledge (bugs, queries, gotchas), use the `knowledge/` directory — not the rule files.
+For project-specific accumulated knowledge (bugs, queries, gotchas), use the knowledge directory — not the rule files.